qarchli/qarchli.github.io/_posts/2020-11-15-genetic-algorithms.md

 The remainder of this article will be organized as follows:

 1. Background.
-2. GAs in action: Evolving a "Hello World" sentence.
+2. Genetic Algorithms in action: Evolving a "Hello World" sentence.
 3. Conclusion.
 4. References and further reading.